 MV Manta Queen 7 Overview

-Manta Queen 7 is a 27m liveaboard diving boat which is well equipped to transport no more than 22 lucky guests to all of Thailand’s best diving sites on the west coast.
+Manta Queen 7 is a 27m liveaboard diving boat which is well equipped to take up to 22 lucky guests to all of Thailand’s best diving sites on the west coast.
 The boat sails for longer than all the others, with its 5-day 19-dive trips.
 There is free Wi-Fi when in range, normally at the beginning and end of each cruise.

 The boat has 10 air-conditioned cabins.
 NEW for 2018-19, MQ7's cabin layout is much more comfortable.
 There is still a 4-bunk shared cabin, but now the other 9 cabins are twins and doubles.
 Only the 4 bunk cabin & one of the twin/double cabins use shared bathroom facilities.
 The other eight cabins all have private en suite bathrooms.
 The boat has several communal areas for guests to hang out and socialise.
 These include a large air-conditioned lounge saloon, an outdoor dining area, and a large sundeck up top.
 It's very easy for small and medium-size groups to sit together and chat, enjoy a few drinks or a game.
-It's equally easy for solo guests or couples to find somewhere quiet where a book can be read or to just look at the view, at day or during the night.
+It's equally easy for solo guests or couples to find somewhere quiet where to read a book or to just look at the view during the day or night.

 Departing from Khao Lak in the evening, Manta Queen 7 liveaboard visits the best dive sites in Thailand.
 However, the journey for most begins a few hours earlier, when they are picked up free of charge from a range of locations in Khao Lak and for very competitive rates from further south.
 All in all, guests get to discover some of Thailand’s best dive sites up to 15 times during the trip.

 A light evening meal is served on departure day, and the diving begins the following morning.
 Dive groups are never larger than 5 per Divemaster.
 Divers are also put into groups that suit their level, experience and needs.
 Delicious food is served throughout the trip, and fruits, snacks, tea, coffee & drinking water are always available for free.
 Cold soft drinks and beer can be bought for very reasonable prices, too.